Quickstart: Build the Blink application with Visual Studio

 If you are using hardware on which GPIO 9 is not accessible, change the GPIO.
 For example, on the Seeed Mini Dev Board, change GPIO 9 to GPIO 7:

 - In main.c, edit the call to GPIO_OpenAsOutput to specify GPIO 7 instead of GPIO 9:

 In Visual Studio, select View>Output to display the Output window.

 Ensure that your device is connected to your PC by USB.
-Then select Remote GDB Debugger from the menu bar or press F5.
+Then select GDB Debugger (HLCore) from the menu bar or press F5.

 If you are prompted to build the project, select Yes.
 Visual Studio compiles the application, creates an image package, sideloads it onto the board, and starts it in debug mode.
-Sideloading means that the application is delivered directly from the PC over a wired connection, rather than delivered over the air (OTA).
+Sideloading means that the application is delivered directly from the PC over a wired connection, rather than delivered through the cloud.